yakMM/POG-bot/README.md

 #### Create channels and roles
 To retrieve discord channel, message and role-ids you have to enable Discord Developer Mode which can be toggled at appearance.
 `Copy ID` will then appear at the right click menu for channels, messages and roles.
-At that point you can populate the `[channels]` section of the configuration.
+At that point you can populate the `[channels]` and `[roles]`sections of the configuration file.

 ### Preparing MongoDB Component
 Pymongo is used for interaction with the mongodb.
-As of now, the database should contain four collections:
+The database should contain several collections:
 - One for the user data.
 - One for the bases.
 - One for the weapons.
 - One for the matches.
+- One for the player stats
+- One for persistent restart data
+- One for jaeger account usage
 Check `script.py` to populate the databases.
-The baseping of these can be configured at the `[Collections]` part of the config.
+The naming of these collections can be configured at the `[Collections]` part of the configuration file.

 There are two common ways to get MongoDB running: [Atlas](#Atlas) and [Manual Deployment](#manual-deployment).